liftwizard/liftwizard/docs/src/main/znai/temporal-data/non-destructive-updates.md

 # POST Response Body

-The response includes all the properties we sent, highlighted below, plus server-generated information.
+The response includes all the properties we sent, along with server-generated information.

 :include-file: non-destructive-updates2.json {title: "POST /api/blueprint/ response", highlight: ["title", "sha", "imgurId", "descriptionMarkdown", "category", "name"]}

 # Temporal Response

-Let's look at the response again, labeling some of the temporal features that will be covered in upcoming sections.
+Here's the same response, with some temporal features labeled.
+These will be covered in upcoming sections.

 :include-file: non-destructive-updates3.json {title: "POST /api/blueprint/ response", commentsType: "inline"}